Yaron2019/PCCA-Layout/README.md

 # PCCA Hyperspin theme conversion for Attract-Mode

-### Version 1.10
+### Version 1.15
-This script is intended to work with Attract-Mode http://attractmode.org/ , it intends to reproduce the real hyperspin experience in HD as precise as possible using the same themes and folder structure as a real Hyperspin setup.
+This script is intended to work with the Attract-Mode frontend http://attractmode.org/ , it intends to reproduce the real hyperspin experience in HD as precise as possible using the same themes and folder structure as a real Hyperspin setup.

 Hypertheme can be used to build new themes or you can build your own with a higher resolution than hyperspin's default 1024x768.